About UsForward thinking, people-centered and nimble, we support cultural shifts, diversity and equity.

 We are excited about developing community garden education because it adds soil education and connects all of the issues.
 Perhaps best of all, it makes hard to grasp concepts very tangible and concrete for people of any age and background.

-Pollinators-We are continuing our native bee education programming with Ramsey County Soil and Water Division.
+We are continuing our native bee education programming.
 We are also deeply involved with the Pollination Education collaboration with dozens of partners started by the U of M Bee Lab (Elaine Evans)

-Water-Our water education currently revolves around implementing our “Water Heroes” curriculum.
-In 2019, we lead 4 water heroes camps at St. Paul Community Recreation centers and we are currently partnering with ComMUSICation, Capitol Region Watershed District, Washington Technology Magnet School and the Boys and Girls Club and a hip hop artist to help middle school students develop their voices to communicate about water issues that matter to them through music.
+Our water education currently revolves around implementing our “Water Heroes” curriculum.
+In 2019, we lead 4 water heroes camps at St. Paul Community Recreation centers and we are currently partnering with ComMUSICation, Capitol Region Watershed District, Washington Technology Magnet School and hip hop artist Chadwick Phillips to help middle school students develop their voices to communicate about water issues that matter to them through music.

 Purpose & Mission